Table of Content

 “The 6 unique jumping training exercises are specifically designed to attack your legs at different angles, isolating the muscles designed especially for jumping.”

-The exercises revolve around the aforementioned “habitual jump training” concept.
-It supposedly makes your legs so accustomed to performing jump movements that it becomes effortless, thus making you jump higher.
+The exercises revolve around the aforementioned “habitual jump training” concept, which is believed to cause your legs to become so accustomed to jumping that it becomes effortless, thus making you jump higher.

-However, there’s an abundance of scientific data that specifically shows this to be completely false.
+However, there’s an abundance of scientific data that shows this to be completely untrue.

-In fact, this is exactly what you shouldn’t do.
+In fact, this is exactly what you should NOT do.

 Ask any professional trainer how to improve your vertical jump and they’ll tell you…